olle/talk-query-response/README.md

  that the Query/Response pattern forces us into from the start.
 Availability, fallbacks, resilience and strict timeouts are called out as key-concepts._

+_I hope this illustrates what's possible using this approach and that I've sparked at least som interest in the Query/Response pattern.
+Later I will extend on some of the features and caveats._

 Specification
 -------------

-We will attempt to describe the Query/Response pattern in a more formal way, but without any claim of conformance to other standards or rules.

-This is a pattern derived from the much greater, or wider, idea of expressing a _need_ or _demand_, as previously told.
-It is shaped here, into our specific version, in the **Query/Response pattern**.
-This is just our particular _flavour_ of inversion of flow and asynchronous message based communication.
+I would now like to try and describe the Query/Response pattern in a more formal but not too strict way, since it's not in any way some type of _standard_ or _protocol_.
+This is a pattern derived from the general idea of expressing a _need_ or _demand_, as previously told.
+It is shaped here, into a specific version, or flavour, in the **Query/Response pattern**.
+It simply contains my recommendations and suggestions on rules or principles to follow.

 Please, take what you like, leave the rest, and extend as you seem fit.

-_We try to adhere to [RFC 2119][3010] when using the keywords: "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL"._
+Use of the keywords: "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" are intended to follow the definitions of [RFC 2119][3010].

 ### Intent

-The Query/Response pattern, described here, aims to support communication and information sharing, in distributed systems.
-It does so by firmly trying to decouple system actors, by establishing an asynchronous, message based, high-level, exchange pattern.
+The Query/Response pattern aims to describe a model for information sharing in a distributed system.
+It does so by using strong decoupling of system actors and establishing asynchronous message-based high-level data exchange, as the only means of communication.

-We currently only strive to describe a shared structure, and a sequence of communication, to provide a small set of rules, which can be authoritative to implementors and developers using the pattern.
+The following specifications tries to provide a set of rules and guides, which can be used as an authoritative source for developer, implementing the pattern.

 ### Components and Collaborators

+#### `Query`

+A notification that expresses a specific _need_ or _whish_, which can be fulfilled by a response, published to a specified return address.

+The query MAY use any suitable syntax, semantic or language, to express the need.
+Most commonly a simple string or term is used, similarly to a message name, subject or an event _routing-key_.

+A query MUST specify an address for responses, which SHOULD be appropriate and working, as the query is created.

+_I very much recommend creating queries with expressions or terms from a domain specific, or ubiquitous language.
+This allows for broader understanding and involvement of stakeholders.
+Keeping queries human readable makes sense.
+ It's often desirable to use structured terms, with semantics, such as filters or parameters.
+This is quite common and not at all bad._

 #### `Publisher`

 The active component, service or collaborator, with the capacity to publish or